 Step 4: Pass the Bar Exam

 To work as an attorney, most states require that individuals pass a bar exam.
 The format of these exams varies, and may consist of several days of essay and multiple-choice questions.
 Most states incorporate the 6-hour Multistate Bar Examination (MBE) and an ethical exam, known as the Multistate Professional Responsibility Exam (MPRE), into the bar exam.
 Completion of a local bar exam may also be required.
 Other commonly administered exams include the Multistate Essay exam and the Multistate Performance Test, which gauges an entry-level attorney's practical skills.

 After passing the bar exam, lawyers can practice in any field of law.
 Private law firms may solely focus on practicing real estate law or list it among the many fields of law in which they practice.
 Many times, employers seek real estate attorneys with 2-5 years of experience.

 Step 6: Earn a Certificate or LLM

 In addition to J.D. degrees, law schools offer Master of Laws (LLM) in Real Estate and certificates in real estate to practicing attorneys.
+Earning a graduate-level legal degree isn't required, but it could lead to additional career opportunities.
 These programs usually consist of courses in commercial real estate, real estate in federal tax law and real estate finance.
 Elective courses may cover topics like affordable housing, construction law, historic preservation law and real estate litigation.
 Some schools give students the chance to work in law firms that specialize in real estate law.